apache/solr-sandbox/ENCRYPTION.md

 ## Installing and Configuring the Encryption Plug-In

-1. Configure the sharedLib directory in solr.xml (e.g. sharedLIb=lib) and place the Encryption plug-in jar file into the specified folder.
+1. Configure the sharedLib directory in solr.xml (e.g. sharedLib=lib) and place the Encryption plug-in jar file into the specified folder.

 **solr.xml**